ubeytdemirr/fall20-clone-week/instagram.md

 - user should register and login with email password or oauth.
 - user should be able to edit their profile details, such as avatar, username (only their own data)
-- user profile should contain history of all the posts.
+- user profile should contain previous posts.

 ## Posts